vertices-network/c-vertices-sdk/examples/esp32/README.md

 ## Adding the private and public keys

-For the example to work, we need to add an account using a private and public keys.
+For the example to work, we need to add an account using the private and public keys.

-The binary data is taken from a 64-byte binary file encapsulating both the private and public keys.
+The binary data is taken from a 64-byte binary file encapsulating both the private and public keys in binary format.
 It has been generated using the [Unix example](../unix) available in the repo, using the `-n` flag.

 ```shell